Layr-Labs/eigenlayer-contracts/docs/middleware/BLSRegistryCoordinatorWithIndices.md

 3. The socket (ip:port) at which AVS offchain actors should make requests

 The RegistryCoordinator then
-1. Registers their BLS public key with the [BLSPubkeyRegistry](BLSPubkeyRegistry.md) and notes the hash of their public key as their operator id
+1. Registers the operator's BLS public key with the [BLSPubkeyRegistry](BLSPubkeyRegistry.md) and notes the hash of their public key as their operator id
-2. Registers them with the StakeRegistry
+2. Registers the operator with the StakeRegistry
-3. Registers them with the IndexRegistry
+3. Registers the operator with the IndexRegistry
 4. Stores the quorum bitmap of the operator using the following struct:
 ```
 /**